SSL/TLS configuration

 Here's an example with Aiven:

-You can paste the 2 file's contents into Conduktor, or alternatively import from keystore.
+You can paste the 2 file's contents into Conduktor, or alternatively import from keystore as detailed in the previous section.

 Using Volume Mount (Alternate method)